arunmr1980/academic-integrator/README.md

 ### 4.Add class session event integration

-We can add more class session events to class calendar ,it is used to update teacher calendars and lessonplans
+We can add more class session events to class calendar.
+This is the case of special classes.
+It is used to update teacher calendars and lessonplans

 #### Trigger source